-In February 2017, The Jewish Education Project will pilot a new Leadership Initiative that will require the partnership of directors of education and a senior clergy member at approximately six area congregations.
-Pairs from each congregation will develop their leadership skills as professional and personal change agents to increase efficacy and impact in their communities.
+In March 2019, The Jewish Education Project will launch its second Leadership Journey Project cohort that will bring together educational leadership teams from five area congregations.
+Teams from each congregation will develop their leadership skills as professional and personal change agents to increase efficacy and impact in their communities.
 This initiative will allow participants the opportunity to delve deeply into their own leadership capacities, work on partnership strategies, become familiar with adaptive leadership and design thinking theory, and begin to implement change in their own congregation.

 Meet our Coaches:

-Rabbi Jennifer Goldsmith, Managing Director, Congregational Learning, The Jewish Education Project
+Rabbi Jennifer Goldsmith, Managing Director, Congregational Learning and Leadership Initiatives, The Jewish Education Project

 Rabbi Michael Mellen, Executive, Organizational, and Personal Coach, Trainer and Speaker